My Journey Into Climate Skepticism

 My Connection to Climate Skepticism

-I encounter a lot of climate skepticism in my daily life.
+I encounter a lot of climate change skepticism in my daily life.
 I study regenerative food systems, where I meet farmers and agronomists who have their doubts about climate change.
 I also teach sustainability, circularity, and regeneration to MBA students and executives, who often express doubts on the urgency of climate action.

-I sometimes feel defensive, or even angry, in these conversations, thinking: “How could they believe that!?”
+I sometimes feel defensive, or even angry, in these climate change conversations, thinking: “How could they believe that!?”
 But then, curiosity sets in, and I ask: “Why do they believe that?
 And what could I say to help them understand the existing evidence?”

 There’s lots of good social science research on climate change skepticism and the initiatives to fight misinformation.
 But I didn’t just want to read about these issues.
 I wanted to experience them.
 So, with the help of my colleague, Dr. Sourabh Jain, I turned to a source of climate skeptics close at hand: LinkedIn.